FEMA camps conspiracy theory: History

-One of the first known references to FEMA concentration camps comes from a newsletter issued by Posse Comitatus in 1982, with the warning that 'hardcore patriots' were to be detained in them.
+One of the first known references to FEMA concentration camps came from a newsletter issued by the Posse Comitatus organization in 1982, with the warning that "hardcore patriots" were to be detained in them.
 The prevalence of the conspiracy theory increased in line with the rise of the militia movement in the 1990s.
 The conspiracy was part of the rhetoric of the now largely disbanded Militia of Montana.
-The self-styled congressional analyst David Fletcher was their spokesman and brought it up in meetings, even pointing out "United Nations Reserves" that the government was building concentration camps for in the Northern Cascades.
+The self-styled congressional analyst David Fletcher was their spokesman and brought it up in meetings, even pointing out "United Nations Reserves" that the government was building camps for in the Northern Cascades.

-A supposed FEMA camp was featured in Linda Thompson's 1994 film America Under Siege (in reality, the 'FEMA camp' was an Amtrak repair facility).
-She accused the government of using "black helicopters" against patriots to prevent them from interfering with plans to establish a "New World Order".
+A supposed FEMA camp was featured in Linda Thompson's 1994 film America Under Siege; in reality, the "FEMA camp" was an Amtrak repair facility.
+She accused the government of using "black helicopters" against patriots to prevent them from interfering with plans to establish a New World Order.
 Following the 1995 Oklahoma City bombing, the conspiracy theory was discussed by the Senate Judiciary Subcommittee on Domestic Terrorism.
 The theory's inclusion in the plot of the 1998 X-Files movie showed its growing reach.
+After the film’s release, FEMA spokesperson Morrie Goodman told the Washington Post: people have come to believe that the agency has “all kinds of powers we don’t have, that we can put people in concentration camps and suspend the Constitution.”

-Fears of FEMA declined in the early 2000s as foreign terrorists were perceived as the major threat but the late-2000s recession and the election of Barack Obama had renewed opposition among conservatives to the federal government.
+Fears of FEMA declined in the early 2000s as foreign terrorists were perceived as the major threat but the late-2000s recession and the election of Barack Obama renewed opposition among conservatives, to the federal government.
 Obama's election also enabled the theory to reach more mainstream right-wing circles whereas it had previously been confined to the fringes.
-There was a resurgence in the militia movement and with it a resurgence of the FEMA camps conspiracy theory and a corresponding boom in the "prepper" economy.

-Emails from the magazine National Review have also promoted the theory.
+There was a resurgence in the militia movement, and with it a resurgence of the FEMA camps conspiracy theory and a corresponding boom in the "prepper" economy.
+Reader emails published by the magazine National Review have also promoted the theory.

 Congresswoman Michele Bachmann alluded to the theory while in office, as have other Republican Party politicians.

-In December 2011 Camille Marino of the hard-left animal liberation website Negotiation is Over posted an alert on her website titled "Military Now Recruiting Guards for FEMA Domestic Detainment/Internment Camps." containing the usual warnings about the end of civil liberties and the announcement that the U.S. Army is looking for "a Few Good Totalitarians" to herd dissenters into camps.
+In December 2011 Camille Marino of the animal liberation website Negotiation is Over posted an alert on her website titled "Military Now Recruiting Guards for FEMA Domestic Detainment/Internment Camps" containing the usual warnings about the end of civil liberties and the announcement that the U.S. Army is looking for "a Few Good Totalitarians" to herd dissenters into camps.